-Pailwaan’s Lead Lady Aakanksha Singh Didn’t Know How Big A Star Sudeep Was Until She Signed The Film
+Pailwaan’s Lead Aakanksha Singh Didn’t Know How Big A Star Sudeep Was Until She Signed The Film

 "Once I agreed for a meeting, I discussed the offer with friends from the industry and they reminded me of his work in Bollywood - Phoonk, Rann and Makkhi.
 Honestly, that is when it dawned on me just how big the offer was," she says candidly," she further added.

 Aakanksha is quite excited about her role Rukmini.
 She explained that her character has three distinct shades.
-When asked what was the best part about working in Pailwaan, she responded, "The best part of working on this, though, is that I got to act with seasoned actors like Sudeep, Sushant Singh and Suniel Shetty, for whom Pailwaan marks the Kannada film debut as well.
+When asked what the best part about working in Pailwaan was, she responded, "The best part of working on this, though, is that I got to act with seasoned actors like Sudeep, Sushant Singh and Suniel Shetty, for whom Pailwaan marks the Kannada film debut as well.
 I could not have got a better launchpad in Kannada cinema than Pailwaan."